 I missed having a regular group of friends to hang out with.
-I missed being so far away from family.
+I regretted being so far away from family.
 And unless you plan to date fellow digital nomads, relationships are complicated when only one of you can travel freely.

 THIS LIFESTYLE IS UNPRODUCTIVE

 Well, I should say less productive than it could be.
 Sure I managed to build a business while traveling, but it wasn’t easy, and I think I could have grown faster if I worked from a home-base instead of hostels & coffee shops.

 Trying to juggle a normal work routine when you’re also trying to figure out where to sleep next week just isn’t ideal.
 Often, I never wrote much about the places I was living because I was too busy catching up with work after months of traveling.

 Basically, there is no perfect way to live.
 By becoming a digital nomad, you simply trade one set of problems for a completely different kind.